 Deer Park is located 10 km from Nabarangpur towards Papadahandi.
 The park is 30-year old.
 Watching Natures bounties from the watchtower in this park is a unique experience.
 The Deer Park is spread over an acre of land and houses 130 deer, including 63 female deer.
 In the Nabarangpur district, the deer park is the main attraction.
 A large number of tourists come here to see it.
 There is a beautiful child park placed in the deer park.
 In addition to deer, the park also has peacocks and Rabbits.
 It is the best picnic spot for picnickers to come to the place during winter.

-Maa Bhandar Gharani is the shrining deity of the place and is mostly worshipped by the Adivasi and local people.
-It is one of the Shakti Pitha.
-Dussehra, kali puja and Maha Bisuva Sankranti are the main festivals of Maa Bhandar Gharani.
-The scenic beauty of this place is very attractive due to the adjacent hills and dense forest.
-Maa Bhandara Gharani temple is one of the tourist places in Umerkote of Nabarangpur District.
+Maa Bhandara Gharani temple is situated inside the Nabarangpur town.
+Maa Bhandar Gharani is the shrining deity of the place worshipped by the Adivasi and local people.
+It is one of the Shakti Pitha in Odisha.
+Dussehra(Durga puja), kali puja and Maha Bisuva Sankranti are the main festivals of Maa Bhandar Gharani.
+The scenic beauty of this place is attractive due to adjacent hills and dense forest.
+Maa Bhandara Gharani mandir is one of the famous temples in Nabarangpur District.

-The Sahid Smruti Stambha has situated at the bank of the river Tuni near Papadahandi.
+The Sahid Smruti Stambha is situated at the bank of the river Tuni near Papadahandi.
 The Smrutistamba is 12 km away from Nabarangpur.
 During the Quit India Movement on 24 August 1942, 19 freedom fighters died while fighting with British soldiers during the march towards Dabugam under the leadership of Madhab Pradhan.
-Smruti Stambha was constructed to keep it in memory of Sahid
+Smruti Stambha was constructed to keep it in memory of Sahid.
+Sahid Divas is observed Every year on 24 August.
+The spot still commemorates the freedom-loving people of the by gone era.

 Podagad is 11 KM From Umerkote and around 78 km from Nabarangpur town.
 It was the capital of the ancient Nala Dynasty.
 The hill ranges of Podagad infested with deep forests preserve the remains of the ruling dynasties.
 Their caves, usable, inscriptions and habitable rock structures indicate that before the invasion of Mughals.
 Punjisil waterfall is located about 5 km distance from Podagad.
 Podagad is a tourist attraction near Umerkote in the Nabarangpur district.